-Phoning the passport office on Thursday to see how things were panning out, the office did not have anything logged yet in the system.
-Things were not looking good…at this rate, I would not receive my passport by Tuesday.
+Phoning the passport office on Thursday to see how things are panning out, the office does not have anything logged yet in the system.
+Things are not looking good…at this rate, I will not receive my passport by Tuesday.

-I phoned the passport office again on Friday and spoke to a very helpful lady that advised my passport was being printed today and it would be ready for pickup by 3 pm this afternoon.
-Then ten minutes later, I received a call from a different passport office lady advising it would be ready for pick-up at noon today instead.
+I phone the passport office again on Friday and speak to a very helpful lady that advises my passport is being printed today and it will be ready for pickup by 3 pm this afternoon.
+Then ten minutes later, I receive a call from a different passport office lady advising it would be ready for pick-up at noon today instead.

 Wow!
-I was now sufficiently impressed and the passport office had redeemed itself.
+I am now sufficiently impressed and the passport office has redeemed itself.

-I raced to the city to pick up my passport.
+I race to the city to pick up my passport.
 It is Friday afternoon and I have my fresh new passport in my hot little hand!

 As now I wanted my Monday consulate appointment back, I frantically phoned the consulate only to be told that I would have to cancel Wednesday’s appointment and rebook Monday on the online system.
-However, there was no guarantee that anything was available – no one could look at the system as it is all automated.
+However, there is no guarantee that anything is available – no one can look at the system as it is all automated.

-The officer advised me not to stress as the maximum time for the visa is 15 days.
+The officer advises me not to stress as the maximum time for the visa is 15 days.
 I should receive it in time for my flight out on the 11th October.

-As I was flying down to Newcastle (NSW) the officer needed to post my passport.
+As I’m flying to Newcastle (NSW) the officer needs to post my passport.
 I have no faith in Australia Post having had much re-directed mail lost.
-So, at the time of my appointment, I left a self-addressed Express (tracked) envelope for the consulate.
+So, I leave a self-addressed Express (tracked) envelope for the consulate.

 The Italian Consulate experience

-I waited patiently at the Italian Consulate whilst listening to a various people applying for differing Italian visas.
+I wait patiently at the Italian Consulate whilst listening to a various people applying for differing Italian visas.

-One lady was going to study jewellery making for a year in Italy.
-Another chap was staying in Italy for 5 days just to meet up with his mother.
+One lady is going to study jewellery making for a year in Italy.
+Another chap is staying in Italy for 5 days just to meet up with his mother.
 Why bother with a visa for 5 days?
 Most nationalities receive a Schengen 90-day visa free on arrival.

-My turn finally came and though I did have a scheduled time, in true Italian fashion, the officer was late.
+My turn finally comes and though I do have a scheduled appointment, in true Italian fashion, the officer is late.

-It was touch and go again with the very friendly officer who had an issue with my Health Insurance.
-A requirement is that you must hold 12 months’ Health Insurance and mine runs out, March 2017.
-Finally, we got past that hurdle as I was adamant that the insurance would be renewed – who goes to Italy for a year without Health Insurance?
+It’s touch and go again with the very friendly officer who has an issue with my Health Insurance.
+A requirement is that you must hold 12 months Health Insurance and mine runs out, March 2017.
+Finally, we get past this hurdle as I’m adamant that the insurance will be renewed – who goes to Italy for a year without health insurance?

-The second hurdle was my income.
-You have to demonstrate a certain amount of Australian dollars equivalent to an Euro amount, coming into your account each month.
+The second hurdle is my income.
+You have to demonstrate a certain Australian dollar equivalent to Euro amount, coming into your account each month.
 This is for the duration of the 12 months in Italy.

-Although my running income was a little short per month, my savings more than covered this shortfall.
-Something which the officer had trouble understanding.
-Consulting another colleague, this hurdle was also squashed.
+Although my running income is a little short per month, my savings more than covers the shortfall.
+Something which the officer has trouble understanding.
+Consulting another colleague, this hurdle is also squashed.

 Lastly, the stickler.
-A completed form from my host in Italy, which I had.
-However, a few check boxes and my details were not completed correctly.
+A completed form from my host in Italy, which I have, although, a few check boxes and my details are not completed correctly.

-Mentioning that I could complete these then and there as my host had already signed the form, the officer would not accept the form as “it is a Declaration”.
-I expected this bureaucracy in Italy, not here in Brisbane.
+Mentioning that I can check the boxes now as my host has already signed the form, the officer won’t accept the form as “it is a Declaration”.
+I expected this bureaucracy in Italy, but not here in Brisbane.

-The officer advised, I had to email the form to my host for the correct completion, then email it back to the consulate.
+The officer advises, I have to email the form to my host for the correct completion, then email it back to the consulate.
 The officer assured me on leaving: “she would make it happen for me”!

-This was the same officer that I had been emailing with numerous questions whilst in Italy.
+This is the same officer that I have been emailing with numerous questions whilst in Italy.
 Let’s hope so.
-Disheartened, I left heading straight to the Library’s Internet.
-Emailed my Italian host again and waited.
-Needed a drink after the last week’s (or 10 months’) hassle and luckily, I was meeting up with friends in the city – wine is my saviour!
+Disheartened, I head straight to the Library’s Internet to email my Italian host again and wait.
+Needing a drink after the last week’s (or 10 months) hassle, luckily, I’m meeting up with friends in the city for a wine.

-On receiving the completed form from my host, I emailed this to the consulate today, Thursday.
+I email the completed form to the consulate today, Thursday.
 Surprise, surprise the consulate is not open today.
 So, again, have to wait until tomorrow and keep my fingers crossed.

 Ever get the feeling that the universe is against you?
 Planets are not aligned?
 All those really bad clichés?